PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 boundary xfail green.
 Each commit must retain the positive fingerprint, statistics, ordered call, sequential zero-SWAP artifact control, and must not create a pull request.

+## Mean/HardSigmoid/MulAdd Mean-axis atomicity: completed state

+The first semantic correction is complete without changing the successful rewrite.
+After all topology, tensor, and per-tensor quantization guards, the helper now normalizes Mean axes and commits the axes constant before changing the q0 Dequantize input or any dependent tensor metadata.
+An out-of-range axis therefore rejects with zero statistic and a byte-identical ModelIR fingerprint.
+The same atomic contract covers the historical no-change writer rejection when an axis maps to itself.
+The architecture selector fixes validation/write-before- rewiring source order.

+The focused graph and raw-owner selector pass `12 passed, 243 deselected, 1 xfailed in 1.93s`; the only remaining strict xfail is the public residual output boundary.
+The changed-file branch regression passes `567 passed, 1 xfailed in 24.78s`.
+The TensorFlow-import-blocked optional-boundary suite passes `11 passed in 9.29s`.
+Targeted test Ruff, Python compilation, and whitespace checks pass.
+Whole-file Ruff for the central lowerer still reports its eight pre-existing unused import/local findings; they are unrelated and were not mixed into this checkpoint.

+YuNet INT8 was executed once at the characterization commit and once with the correction, strictly sequentially through the managed process-tree SWAP monitor.
+Both runs passed `-cotof` with `max_abs=0`, zero SWAP, and durations of 5.280 and 5.320 seconds.
+Internal pass metrics are identical.
+Float32 and float16 TFLite, tensor-correspondence, op-error CSV, schema, and generated- schema artifacts are byte-identical.
+Accuracy and op-error JSON content differs only in output-directory and temporary-file paths.

+Changed files are the central helper, its focused fixture, the architecture source-order gate, and the three branch documents.
+Public API, CLI, artifact names, successful rewrite order/statistic, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; work is commit/push only.

+At restart, correct only the public `add0_out` boundary.
+The safest current contract is an early complete no-op when `add0_out` is a declared ModelIR output; place that guard before the first axes write or other mutation, turn the remaining strict xfail green, retain the positive rewrite fingerprint and statistics, and repeat one strictly sequential zero-SWAP artifact control.
+Do not create a pull request.